openhealthcare/opal/doc/docs/guides/patient_detail_views.md

 OPAL provides all patients with a detail view.

-The default detail view will allow the user to switch between all of a patient's [episodes](datamodel.md), as well as editing patient information such as Allergies for example.
+The default detail view will allow the user to switch between all of a patient's [episodes](datamodel.md), as well as editing patient information linked to the patient rather than an episode.
+(Allergies for example.)

 ### Template selection